Coronavirus (COVID-19): Driver Partners - You matter to us.

 Travel restrictions in England

-You do not have to wear a face covering, but the UK Government is advising that licenced private-hire and Hackney drivers should also wear a face-covering during journeys (as long as the wearing of a face-covering does not impair your driving ability).
+You do not have to wear a face covering, but the UK Government is advising that licensed private-hire and Hackney drivers should also wear a face-covering during journeys (as long as the wearing of a face-covering does not impair your driving ability).
 For more information, click here.

 In-vehicle face-covering notices